flame-engine/flame/doc/game.md

   @override
   void onGameResize(Vector2 gameSize) {
     super.onGameResize(gameSize);
-    // We don't need to set the position in the constructor, we can it directly here since it will
+    // We don't need to set the position in the constructor, we can set it directly here since it will
     // be called once before the first time it is rendered. position = gameSize / 2;
   }